Frances Glessner Lee: Personal life

-Glessner married a lawyer, Blewett Harrison Lee, who was from the family line of General Robert E Lee, with whom she had three children.
+Glessner married a lawyer, Blewett Harrison Lee, who was from the family line of General Robert E. Lee, with whom she had three children.
 The marriage ended in divorce in 1914.

 Glessner Lee's perfectionism and dioramas reflect her family background.
 Her father was an avid collector of fine furniture with which he furnished the family home.
-He wrote a book on the subject, and the family home, designed by Henry Hobson Richardson, is now the John J. Glessner House museum.
+He wrote a book on the subject, and the family home, designed by Henry Hobson Richardson, is now the John J. Glessner House museum on the near South Side of Chicago.

 The first miniature Glessner built was of the Chicago Symphony Orchestra.
-She did so for her mother's birthday and it was her biggest project at the time.
+She did so for her mother's birthday, and it was her biggest project at the time.
 Glessner Lee was fond of the stories of Sherlock Holmes, whose plot twists were often the result of overlooked details.
 Many of her dioramas featured female victims in domestic settings, illustrating the dark side of the "feminine roles she had rehearsed in her married life."